khaymanii/Yard/README.md

-## Yard - Whatsapp AI Powered Housing Agent
+## Yard - Whatsapp AI Powered Real Estate Housing Agent

 **Yard** is an AI-powered WhatsApp chatbot that helps users **find houses and real estate properties** quickly.
 It leverages **OpenAI GPT** for natural language understanding and **AWS Lambda** for serverless deployment.